evncosta/100-Days-of-Code/Day 5/README.md

 A secure password generator that creates customizable passwords with varying complexity levels.
 This project was completed as part of **Day 5** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 5: Python Loops** in the 100 Days of Code curriculum.
+It demonstrates practical application of loops for repetitive tasks and character generation.

 ## 🎯 Project Overview

 The Password Generator offers: